MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 36.7%.
 Overall, the combination (subgroup) `'M' AND 'In-person'` has 5.314 rows, covering 56.8% of the total.

-# 7 Analysis and Visuals
+# 6 Analysis and Visuals

-In this section, I have analyzed how certain columns influence average salary.
-I have used visualizations such as heatmaps and violin plots to show the correlations between the following factors: `job_category`, `company_location`, `experience_level`, `company_size`, and `work_setting`.
-Through these visualizations, I have highlighted the differences in average salary that arise due to these factors.
+In this section, I have analyzed how certain columns/variables impacts on the average salary.
+I have used visualizations such as heatmap and violin plot to show the correlations between `job_category`, `company_location`, `experience_level`, `company_size`, and `work_setting`.

-Moreover, to enhance the interactive exploration of this dataset, I have crafted a supplementary [Tableau Dashboard](https://public.tableau.com/views/JobsandSalariesinData-RelatedCareers/Dashboard1?:language=en-GB&:display_count=n&:origin=viz_share_link).
+Moreover, to enhance the interactive exploration of the dataset, I have crafted a supplementary [Tableau Dashboard](https://public.tableau.com/views/JobsandSalariesinData-RelatedCareers/Dashboard1?:language=en-GB&:display_count=n&:origin=viz_share_link).
 This dynamic visualization incorporates the same dataset, offering an